Teresa Giudice Is Selling New Jersey Home She Shared With Joe Giudice

 The Real Housewives of New Jersey star, 48, is putting the former couple’s New Jersey home on the market as of Thursday, September 3, Us Weekly confirms.

 The six-bedroom, five and half bath mansion located in Montville, New Jersey, spans 10,000 square feet and is where the exes raised their four daughters, Gia, 19, Gabriella, 16, Milania, 15, and Audriana, 11.
-The estate features a formal living room and dining room, wine cellar and grand entryway.
+The estate, listed by the No. 1 Luxury Real Estate Broker in New Jersey, Michelle Pais, features a formal living room and dining room, wine cellar and grand entryway.

 Teresa’s decision to list the property came a little over a month after she recruited interior designer Jimmy DeLaurentis to revamp the space in the wake of her December breakup.